-We often get the question on what does fibroid pain feel like?
-In this post, Dr. Michael Lalezarian aims to answer this question and explains where fibroid pain occurs, why fibroids cause pain, and how to find fibroid pain relief.
+We often get questions on what does fibroid pain feel like and how to find pain relief?
+In this post, Dr. Michael Lalezarian aims to answer these questions and explains where fibroid pain occurs, why fibroids cause pain, and how to find fibroid pain relief.
 Learn about different fibroid pain patterns, including uterus pain, pain during or after your period, pain during pregnancy, and sharp stabbing pain from fibroids.

 In this Article

 Different types of pain that you may experience if you have fibroids, and why

 Uterus pain caused by fibroids

 Fibroid pain during or after your period

 Fibroid pain during pregnancy

 Fibroid pain relief

 Uterine fibroids are a common condition, but the way they feel varies significantly from woman to woman.
 In fact, it’s estimated that over half of all women who develop fibroids never have any pain symptoms at all.
 But unfortunately, the women who do experience fibroid pain report that it has a significant impact on their daily life.¹